mkawnga/Thesis_project/README.txt

 The given suggestions are an indication on the role of predictive phenotyping within personalized medicine.

 Code written by Morenika Wijninga
-Life Sciences student at Hanze Hogeschool Groningen January, 2023
+Life Sciences student at the Hanze Hogeschool Groningen January, 2023